Skip to main content

 Carbon Neutral is one of four qualifying criteria in Castrol’s PATH360 Strategy.
 Please see PATH360 Qualifying Criteria for more information.

-1OEM-specific products in China are being maintained only to maintain compliance while the carbon neutral claim is removed from labels.
-The transition to new labels is due to complete by the end of 2024
+2OEM-specific products in China were Carbon Neutral in 2024 to maintain compliance while the Carbon Neutral claim is removed from labels.
+The transition to new labels completed by the end of 2024.

 iCalculated in accordance with the GHG Protocol’s Corporate Standard.